 If you don’t secure your shredding process from start to finish, you run the risk of a breach.
 With the advances in software for recovering shredded documents, thieves can take shredded documents you discarded and re-assemble them- even if you use the most secure shredding methods available.

 Time is money- and there’s always a cost when you have an employee spending hours on the clock shredding paper.
-Those hours that were lost when they were shredding documents instead of doing other important tasks.
+The hours that are lost when they are shredding documents instead of doing other important tasks.

 You also have to factor in the loss of productivity, inconvenience and distractions that shredding paper onsite causes.
 The sound of shredding paper isn’t something that’s easy to tune out- especially if its a lower-quality machine.